omarreess/Roadget-App/README.md

 </p>

 Code Features :
- - Navigation graph for fragments and app contains only one activity
+ - Navigation graph for fragments Screens
  - Applied The single-responsibility principle  of OOD
  - Tried to make it  clean and readable code
  - The Code orginized by classifying it  into  3 packages :  Network layer , UI , Logic and  Data
  - Network layer contains Authencticon and Request of Bringing data from Firebase Real-time Database
  - Logic package contaings Adapters for data  , Data Package contains models and some static data
  - Sort Button have three sorting Simple algorthims
+ - App intro slider for Introduce app features
  - Drawables used with difreent densities to fit with more screens
  - 80% of Drawables are SVG to minimize app size
  - User Signin and Signup using Firebase Authentication